 By dealing with your addiction in a private and safe environment, you’ll gain the skills and understanding you need to succeed in recovery without relapse.
 Therapy is vital to recovery, and it goes hand-in-hand with treatment.
 View our therapeutic outcome study for more information about how successful therapy is in addiction recovery.

 Moreover, support and encouragement can make all the difference.
 Our excellent clinical team and staff will give you the support and training to see you through every step of the recovery process.
-If you have a history of heroin abuse and addiction, a long-term recovery process with relapse prevention is the best route to go.
+If you have a history of heroin use and addiction, a long-term recovery process with relapse prevention is the best route to go.

 Therapy and Treatment

 From individual to group therapy, Red Oak Recovery provides a variety of treatment options for our clients.
-With gender-specific facilities, you’ll have the resources you need to overcome your substance abuse in a peaceful and mind-opening environment.
+With gender-specific facilities, you’ll have the resources you need to overcome your substance use in a peaceful and mind-opening environment.

 Our treatment options include: